Using 15 Icons in Notion: Visual Communication, Categorization, and Customization of Notes and Pages

 ) to add a visual marker next to your text.

-By following these updated steps, you can personalize your Notion pages with icons that enhance both function and aesthetics.
+By following these updated steps, you can personalize your Notion pages with icons that enhance both functionality and aesthetics.

 Using 15 Icons in Notion